ddbj/www/_faq/en/restore-released-data-private-e.md

 ---
 layout: simple
-title: How to restore the released data to private?
+title: How to restore released data to private?
 category: faq
 db:
   - ddbj